How to prove good practice?

-The good practice examples (GPE) for the integration of safety and health into education should fulfill five of the following criteria at a minimum:
+The Good Practice Examples (GPE) for the integration of safety, health and wellbeing into education should fulfill five of the following criteria at a minimum:

-- The measures are integrated into a pedagogical concept.
+- The good practice is integrated into a pedagogical concept.

-- The objectives of the measures are specific, measurable, attractive, realistic and timed (SMART).
+- The objectives of the GPE are specific, measurable, attractive, realistic and timed (e.g., SMART).

-- The measures refer to an educational standard (e.g. “The National Healthy School Standard”, UK).
+- The example refers to an educational standard (e.g., “The National Healthy School Standard”, UK).

-- The measures relate to a safe working and/or learning environment.
+- The GPE relates to a safe working and/or learning environment.

-- The measures are implemented together with the education side (e.g. in cooperation with the Ministry of Education, regional or local school authorities, participating schools, universities or training institutes).
+- The GPE is implemented together with the education side (e.g., in cooperation with the Ministry of Education, regional or local school authorities, participating schools, universities or training institutes).

-- For the implementation of the measures, cooperation with other actors (e.g. municipal organisations, health organisations, social partners, associations) takes place.
+- To implement the good practice, cooperation and collaboration with other actors (e.g., municipal organisations, health organisations, social partners, associations) takes place.

-- For the implementation of the measures within the education system, several levels of the education and/or training institution are involved (for example, pupil/participant; class/course; local or regional authorities of the education, OSH and/or PH system).
+- For the implementation of the example within the education system, several levels of the education and/or training institution are involved (e.g., pupil/participant, class/course, local or regional authorities of the education, OSH and/or Public Health system).

-- The transfer of the measures is supported by sufficient and appropriate resources (e.g. further education and training of teachers, school administrators and trainers).
+- The transfer of the good practice is supported by sufficient and appropriate resources for professional development (e.g., further education and training of teachers, school administrators and trainers).

-- The measures have been evaluated or systematic feedback exists.
+- The good practice is evaluated or systematic feedback exists.

-- The sustainability of the measures is ensured through a holistic prevention approach (e.g. whole school approach) and development that encompasses the entire organisation.
+- The sustainability of the good practice is ensured through a holistic prevention approach (e.g., whole school approach) and development that encompasses the entire organisation.